 Fans in Brooklyn love their sports, and we have it all - the Brooklyn Nets, New York Knicks, the New York Yankees, NY Mets, NY Giants and the Islanders and Rangers.
 In addition, New York City hosts a marathon race for runners and a bike tour around all five boroughs each September.

 I have a family.
 Is Brooklyn a good place to have kids?

 Many of our residents and fellows have families.
 Some live in the city, while others live in the surrounding suburbs.
 The SUNY Downstate Medical Center has child care services onsite; however, since the waitlist can be quite long, many families use alternate child care.
 A variety of public and private schools are available in the area.
 For more detailed information about the experiences of our young families, please contact some of our residents and fellows.

-Let’s not forget events like canoeing down the East River, and the city’s excellent Fourth of July celebrations.
+Let’s not forget events like canoeing down the East River, and the city’s excellent Fourth of July celebration.
 For activities outside of the city, the Poconos, Boston, Philadelphia, Atlantic City and the Jersey Shore are all incredibly close.